 We stayed at “Rendezvous Bay Hotel” after reading many positive reviews on the web.
 We truly enjoyed our staying, although I found the place a little bit “isolated”, specially for going out for dinner, as I don’t like to drive after dark.
 The Rendezvous Bay Hotel has a restaurant, with very good food, but I prefer to stay in hotels with bars, restaurants and shopping close by.
 That’s not the case there.

 So, if you ask me if we would stay there again I would say hhhmmm…. probably not, despite the great room, excellent breakfast and friendly service.
 I really prefer to be close to the “center of action”.
-Although there’s not much “action” on Anguilla Island, in case we return there I will probably book at The Four Seasons or at the Malliouhana as they share the best beach and there are several places to hang out around.
+Although there’s not much “action” on Anguilla Island, when we return I will probably book The Four Seasons or the Malliouhana as they share the best beach and there are several places to hang out around.

 The check-in at Rendezvous Bay Hotel was very friendly, with cold drinks and fresh towels.
 The room was huge, with a brand new kitchen (never used as there are excellent restaurants in Anguilla).
 All doors and windows were protected with mosquito nets, we had a large veranda and the sea was a stone through away.